Alchemy Branding Studio

 Why dogs are the best office companions

-So, my colleagues at Tiny Wizard Studio alerted me to an incredibly delicious fact last week while they were rubbing my belly.
+So, my colleagues at Alchemy alerted me to an incredibly delicious fact last week while they were rubbing my belly.
 Honestly, I have the best job.

-Therefore, the rest of the wizards decreed that I, Ruby, resident furry friend and Chief of Sleep and Snacks, should be more vocal about my experience in the studio and contribute more to magical content.
+Therefore, the rest of the team decreed that I, Ruby, resident furry friend and Chief of Sleep and Snacks, should be more vocal about my experience in the studio and contribute more to the magical content.

 I agreed. (woof woof).